Seal of Dane County County of Dane

 What is a Climate Action Plan?

 A Climate Action Plan (CAP) provides a science-based strategy to reduce greenhouse gas emissions and address ways the climate is already changing.
-Many states, cities, and counties are creating Climate Action Plans in order to better understand their own baseline emissions and develop a path toward decarbonization.

 Our CAP is a path toward sustainability, not just for county government but also the business community, homeowners, and other local governments.
 This CAP will be updated periodically to reflect changes and incorporate lessons learned.